 Cryptolog enhances user privacy by logging ephemeral identifiers rather than actual client IP addresses in Drupal's database tables and syslog.

 Because Cryptolog uses the same unique identifier per IP address for a 24-hour period, it is still possible to do some statistical analysis of the logs such as counting unique visitors per day.
 In addition, unlike other solutions of setting

 Drupal modules will submit the hashed IP address to remote services (e.g. a credit card payment gateway); therefore Cyptolog effectively anonymizes IP addresses sent to third-party services (aside from services which receive HTTP requests directly from the end user).

-Note: As long as the salt can still be retrieved, brute force can be used to generate a rainbow table and reverse engineer the client IP addresses.
+Note: As long as the salt can still be retrieved, brute force can be used to generate a rainbow table and reverse engineer client IPv4 addresses.
 However, once the salt has expired and a new salt regenerated, or the web server has been shutdown or restarted, it should not be feasible to determine client IP addresses, aside from using forensic methods on unencrypted swap space etc.

 This module was inspired by the Cryptolog Python log filter script.

 IP anonymize logs IP addresses as per normal, and then retroactively scrubs them according to a configurable IP address retention period.